BoevaLab/CanSig/_sources/index.rst.txt

    $ python -m cansig.run.pipeline --help

 or by consulting the :ref:`pipeline-advanced`.
-Options include running your own integration model or controlling the plotting utilities.
+Options include running your own integration model, controlling the plotting utilities, performing differential CNV analysis

 Interpreting the results